 - 12 mini Reese's peanut butter cups

-- 1 cup candy corn
+- 60 pieces of candy corn

-- 24 candy eyeballs
+- 24 candy eyes

-- 2 Tablespoons chocolate candy melts
+- 2 tablespoons chocolate melting wafers

-- Spread chocolate on the back of the eyes and the orange tips.
+- Use a toothpick to add a little bit of chocolate on the back of the eyes and the orange candy corn tips.
 Attach to the front of the small peanut butter cup.
 Let set.